-To get up-to-the-minute information, go to MyBrocade.
+To get up-to-the-minute information on Brocade products and resources, go to MyBrocade.
 You can register at no cost to obtain a user ID and password.

-Release Notes are available on MyBrocade under Product Downloads.
+Release notes are available on MyBrocade under Product Downloads.

 White papers, online demonstrations, and data sheets are available through the Brocade website.